semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 :::tip

-If you want to build and run Docker images in your jobs, check the [working with Docker Images documentation](./optimization/docker).
+If you want to build and run Docker images in your jobs, check the [working with Docker page](./optimization/docker).

 :::